uzodinma-okafor/vm-connection/README.md

 <img src="https://i.imgur.com/Km5cMCW.png" height="80%" width="80%" alt="Virtual Machine Connection Steps"/>
 </p>
 <p>
-After getting to your VM in in the Azure portal, find & copy Public IP address of your Virtual Machine in the top right of page.
+This tutorial continues from last point of the previous tutorial, <a href="https://github.com/uzodinma-okafor/vm-creation">Creation of a Virtual Machine via Microsoft Azure</a>, with the same example VM named Client-1.
+After accessing your VM information page in the Azure portal, find & copy Public IP address of your Virtual Machine in the top right of page.
 You can click the copy button that appears when you hover over the IP address and it's instantly copied.
+The IP address for this example is 20.62.170.74.
 </p>
 <br />